jenninglim/recursion-schemes-in-DSL/Report/new_report.md

-The catamorphism takes the starting data type in the form the initial algebra $(Fix F, in)$ for some endofunctor $F$ which, in this case, is represented by a pattern functor.
+The catamorphism takes the starting data type in the form the initial algebra $(Fix F, in)$ for some endofunctor $F$ which, in this case, is represented by the pattern functor.
 Since it is initial, there exists a unique F-algebra homomorphism to some arbitrary algebra $(A, alg)$ in the category of F-algebras for endofunctor $F$.
-This will be our catamorphism.
+The catamorphism corresponds to the observation function of this homomorphism between some algebra and the initial algebra.

 This is can be implemented in Haskell as follows: